qdrant/landing_page/qdrant-landing/content/documentation/tutorials/neural-search.md

 Test the service by going to [http://localhost:6333/](http://localhost:6333/).
 You should see the Qdrant version info in your browser.

-All uploaded to Qdrant data is saved into the `./qdrant_storage` directory and will be persisted even if you recreate the container.
+All data uploaded to Qdrant is saved inside the `./qdrant_storage` directory and will be persisted even if you recreate the container.

 ## Upload data to Qdrant